shifakhan18/Robotech/README.md

 Navigate to the project directory:cd your-repo-name Install NPM packages:npm install
 Start the development server:npm start
-The application will open automatically in your browser at http://localhost:3000.Available ScriptsIn the project directory, you can run:npm start: Runs the app in development mode.npm test: Launches the test runner in interactive watch mode.npm run build: Builds the app for production to the build folder.npm run eject: Removes the single dependency and copies all configuration files and transitive dependencies (webpack, Babel, ESLint, etc.) right into your project.
-Note: this is a one-way operation.Project StructureThe project follows the standard create-react-app folder structure:/
+The application will open automatically in your browser at http://localhost:3000.Available ScriptsIn the project directory, you can run:npm start: Runs the app in development mode.npm test: Launches the test runner in interactive watch mode.npm run build: Builds the app for production to the build folder.npm run eject: Note: this is a one-way operation.
+This removes the single build dependency from your project and copies all configuration files and transitive dependencies (webpack, Babel, etc.) right into your project.Project StructureThe project follows the standard create-react-app folder structure:/
 ├── public/
 │   ├── index.html
 │   ├── manifest.json